-Consult with the Dean of Graduate Studies and/or his or her designee prior to constructing the document.
-The completed document is to be submitted to the Dean of Graduate Studies.
-At the discretion of the Dean of Graduate Studies, students may include a course's final project as part of the Credit for Portfolio Assessment documentation that they submit, along with the learning essay required, to show that they meet the course outcomes as outlined in the syllabus.
+Consult with the Dean, Graduate Education, and/or his or her designee prior to constructing the document.
+The completed document is to be submitted to the Dean, Graduate Education.
+At the discretion of the Dean, Graduate Education, students may include a course's final project as part of the Credit for Portfolio Assessment documentation that they submit, along with the learning essay required, to show that they meet the course outcomes as outlined in the syllabus.